syncfusion-content/ej2-grid-docs/ej2-javascript/grid/style-and-appearance/header.md

 ![Grid header](../images/grid-header.png)

-## Customizing the Grid header cell
+## Customizing the grid header cell

 To customize the appearance of the grid header cell elements, you can use the following CSS code: